 Sometimes I'd like to go to a parallel universe where our beautiful, incredible Nature is loved and revered, where Nature is a saint, and treated as such.

 Many know me as a conservationist.
-It's been my promise, my dedication, to speak out for Nature however I can - sometimes it's writing, or planting, or painting, or showing people a bird they've never seen before.
+It's been my promise, my dedication, to speak out for Nature however I can.
+Sometimes it's writing essays and submissions, or planting, or surveying birds or botany, or painting, or showing people a bird or teaching about trees, something they've not known before.
 I love to ignite people's sense of wonder.

-I've discovered along the way I can be me - an artist and an activist with a woman's perspective, and now that of an older woman.
+I've discovered along the way I can be me - an artist, an anarchist and an activist with a woman's perspective, and now that of an older woman.
 It is holistic, and my endeavour.